Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Uncertainty Decomposition

 \section{Uncertainty Decomposition}

 In addition to the quantitative results in the paper, showing that the uncertainty decomposition learned by NCAI is quantitatively closer to that produced by HMC than the decomposition learned by BNN+LV, we also show qualitatively that our uncertainty decomposition is closer to that of HMC in Figure \ref{fig:decomp}.
-The figure shows that like HMC, NCAI has appropriately high total and aleatoric uncertainties at $x$'s for which there is a high variance in $y$, as well as high epistemic uncertainty for $x$'s near the boundary of the data.
-In contrast, BNN+LV trained via Bayes By Backprop (BBB) does not.
+The figure shows that like HMC, NCAI has appropriately high total and aleatoric uncertainties at $x$'s for which there is a high variance in $y$, as well as high epistemic uncertainty for $x$'s near the boundary of the data (near $x = -5$ and $x = 5$).
+In contrast, BNN+LV trained via mean-field VI does not.
 In comparison to HMC, however, both NCAI and BNN+LV tend to underestimate the epistemic uncertainty, which should be high where $p(x)$ is low, signifying uncertainty over the model parameters due to lack of data.
-This is because BBB is known to underestimate uncertainty due to the zero-forcing nature of KL-divergence\citep{hernandez2016black, hernandez2015probabilistic, liu2016stein, louizos2016structured, louizos2017multiplicative}.
+This is because mean-field variational inference is generally unable to capture ``in-between uncertainty'' in BNNs ~\citep{Foong2019}.

 \FloatBarrier